 - All workers should routinely use appropriate barrier precautions to prevent skin and mucous membrane exposure when contact with human blood or other body fluids is anticipated. - Eating, drinking, smoking, applying cosmetics or lip balm, and handling contact lenses are prohibited (S.32 of O.Reg.
-67/93). - Clean hands before putting on gloves for a clean/aseptic procedure. - Gloves should be worn when touching blood and body fluids, mucous membranes, or non-intact skin, for handling items or surfaces soiled with blood or body fluids, tissue, secretions, excretions, or equipment and environmental surfaces contaminated with the above.
+67/93). - Jewellery that may become contaminated or compromise PPE must be removed or covered appropriately prior to entering the containment zone (CBS section 4.4.12) - Clean hands before putting on gloves for a clean/aseptic procedure. - Gloves should be worn when touching blood and body fluids, mucous membranes, or non-intact skin, for handling items or surfaces soiled with blood or body fluids, tissue, secretions, excretions, or equipment and environmental surfaces contaminated with the above.
 Gloves should also be worn for performing venipuncture and other vascular access procedures.
 If a glove is torn or damaged during use, it should be removed and a new glove should be used as promptly as safety permits.
 Disposable gloves should not be washed or disinfected for reuse.
 Washing with surfactants may enhance penetration of liquids through undetected holes in the glove.
 Disinfecting agents may cause deterioration of the glove material. - Masks and protective eyewear or face shields should be worn to protect mucous membranes of the nose, eyes and mouth during procedures that are likely to generate droplets, sprays, or splashes of blood or other body fluids to prevent exposure of mucous membranes of the mouth, nose, and eyes. - Gowns or aprons should be worn during procedures that are likely to generate splashes or sprays of blood, body fluids, secretions, or excretions.
 Protective clothing should be removed before leaving the area. - Hands and other skin surfaces must be washed immediately and thoroughly if contaminated with blood or other body fluids.
-Hands should be washed immediately after gloves are removed since no barrier is 100% effective. - Workers should take precautions to prevent injuries caused by needles, scalpels, and other sharp instruments or devices during procedures, when cleaning used instruments, during disposal of used needles, and when handling sharp instruments after procedures.
+Hands should be washed immediately after gloves are removed since no barrier is 100% effective and when exiting the containment zone or barrier as per CBS section 4.4.19. - Workers should take precautions to prevent injuries caused by needles, scalpels, and other sharp instruments or devices during procedures, when cleaning used instruments, during disposal of used needles, and when handling sharp instruments after procedures.
 Where appropriate, the use of SEMDs is recommended.
 Needles and syringes should be used only in those situations when there is no alternative.
 To prevent needle-stick injuries, needles should not be recapped, purposely bent or broken by hand, removed from disposable syringes, or otherwise manipulated by hand.
 After they are used, disposable syringes and needles, scalpel blades, and other sharp items should be placed in puncture-resistant containers for disposal.
 The puncture-resistant container should be located as close to the use area as practical.
-Contaminated reusable pointed and sharp objects such as large bore needles and scalpels should be placed in a puncture-resistant container for transport to the reprocessing area.
+Contaminated reusable pointed and sharp objects such as large bore needles and scalpels should be placed in a puncture-resistant container for transport to the reprocessing area. - Mouthpieces, resuscitation bags, or other ventilation devices should be available for use in areas in which the need for resuscitation is predictable. - Workers who have exudative lesions, weeping dermatitis, cuts, open wounds or other breaks in the skin should either refrain from all direct contact with blood and other body fluids until the condition resolves, or be covered with leak proof bandaging utilizing protective barriers to reduce the risk of exposure.

-- Mouthpieces, resuscitation bags, or other ventilation devices should be available for use in areas in which the need for resuscitation is predictable. - Workers who have exudative lesions, weeping dermatitis, cuts, open wounds or other breaks in the skin should either refrain from all direct contact with blood and other body fluids until the condition resolves, or utilize protective barriers to reduce the risk of exposure. - Pregnant workers should be especially familiar with and strictly adhere to precautions to minimize the risk of prenatal transmission of blood borne pathogens.
+Pregnant workers should be especially familiar with and strictly adhere to precautions to minimize the risk of prenatal transmission of blood borne pathogens.